Boy Dies During Halloween Prank Gone Wrong

 The Hamilton County Medical Examiner’s Office confirmed the child’s age but has not provided further information, citing the juvenile status of the deceased.

 Haunted Hilltop temporarily shut down following the incident, releasing a statement expressing their condolences.
 “Our hearts and prayers go out to the family affected by this.
-Please keep us all in your prayers!” the post added.” the attraction’s Facebook post read.
+Please keep us all in your prayers!” the attraction’s Facebook post read.

 This incident mirrored another Halloween tragedy the following night at a haunted hayride event in St. Augusta, Minnesota.
 Thirteen-year-old Alexander Mick also died after falling under a tractor-pulled trolley wagon during a similar attraction.